Versatile Behavior Diffusion for Generalized Traffic Agent Simulation

-Existing traffic simulation models often fail to capture the complexities of real-world scenarios, limiting the effective evaluation of autonomous driving systems.
-We introduce \textbf{\model} (\modelabb), a novel traffic scenario generation framework that utilizes diffusion generative models to predict scene-consistent and controllable multi-agent interactions in closed-loop settings. {\modelabb} achieves state-of-the-art performance on the Waymo Sim Agents Benchmark and can effectively produce realistic and coherent traffic behaviors with complex agent interactions under diverse environmental conditions.
-Furthermore, {\modelabb} offers inference-time scenario editing through multi-step refinement guided by behavior priors and model-based optimization objectives.
-This capability allows for controllable multi-agent behavior generation, accommodating a wide range of user requirements across various traffic simulation applications.
-Despite being trained solely on publicly available datasets representing typical traffic conditions, we introduce conflict-prior and game-theoretic guidance approaches that enable the creation of interactive, long-tail safety-critical scenarios—essential for comprehensive testing and validation of autonomous vehicles.
-Lastly, we provide in-depth insights into effective training and inference strategies for diffusion-based traffic scenario generation models, highlighting best practices and common pitfalls.
-Our work significantly advances the ability to simulate complex traffic environments, offering a powerful tool for the development and assessment of autonomous driving technologies.
+Existing traffic simulation models often fall short in capturing the intricacies of real-world scenarios, particularly the interactive behaviors among multiple traffic participants, thereby limiting their utility in the evaluation and validation of autonomous driving systems.
+We introduce Versatile Behavior Diffusion (VBD), a novel traffic scenario generation framework based on diffusion generative models that synthesizes scene-consistent, realistic, and controllable multi-agent interactions.
+VBD achieves strong performance in closed-loop traffic simulation, generating scene-consistent agent behaviors that reflect complex agent interactions.
+A key capability of VBD is inference-time scenario editing through multi-step refinement, guided by behavior priors and model-based optimization objectives, enabling flexible and controllable behavior generation.
+Despite being trained on real-world traffic datasets with only normal conditions, we introduce conflict-prior and game-theoretic guidance approaches.
+These approaches enable the generation of interactive, customizable, or long-tail safety-critical scenarios, which are essential for comprehensive testing and validation of autonomous driving systems.
+Extensive experiments validate the effectiveness and versatility of VBD and highlight its promise as a foundational tool for advancing traffic simulation and autonomous vehicle development.
 Project website: \href{https://sites.google.com/view/versatile-behavior-diffusion}{https://sites.google.com/view/versatile-behavior-diffusion}.